Skip to main content

 "Literatures, Languages, and Cultures" Symposium

-Our “Literature, Language, and Culture” symposium (hosted in collaboration with OUR and the School of Languages and Cultures) will be held in STEW 206 on April 15.
-It will feature student research presentations in Literature, English Education, and Linguistics, including projects from our senior capstone seminars.
+The “Literature, Language, and Culture” symposium (hosted in collaboration with OUR and the School of Languages and Cultures) is held annually in Spring.
+It features student research presentations in Literature, English Education, and Linguistics, including projects from our senior capstone seminars.

 Submissions: